pimutils/vdirsyncer/docs/keyring.rst

 Keyring Support
 ===============

-*vdirsyncer* will try the following storages in that order if no password (but a username) is set in your config.
-If that fails too, it will prompt for the password and store the password in the system keyring (if possible and wished).
+Vdirsyncer will try the following storages in that order if no password (but a username) is set in your config.
+If all of those methods fail, it will prompt for the password and store the password in the system keyring (if possible and wished).

 Custom command
 ==============